digas99/wanikani-undo/README.md

 ### Content
 - Fixed issue when some answers are wrong but given a retry by Wanikani, the answer input did not go back to normal, but instead stayed red
 - Added possibility to skip answers that the user doesn't know at all.
 The Skipping is done either through the **Don't Know (?)** button next to the Undo button, or by clicking **Enter** when the text input is empty
+- Changed shortcut keys:
+	- **Enter:** Skip answer when you don't know it (only if the answer input is empty)
+	- **Space:** Put cursor back into answer input

 ### Popup
 - Added checkbox to enable the answer skipping feature
+- Added button that links to Reviews page on Wanikani

 #### [(All changelogs)](CHANGELOG.md)